seercle/ccdik-kt/README.md

     .build(root)

 target = ... // Set the target position as a Vector3d
-left_effector.ccdik(target) // Move the joints to reach so that the left_effector reach the target position
+left_effector.ccdik(target) // Move the joints so that the left_effector reaches the target position
 ```